-Port St Joe is on the shore of St. Joseph Bay, an arm of the Gulf of Mexico that is about 15 miles long in the north-south direction and 6 miles wide.
+The Town of Port St. Joe is on the shore of St. Joseph Bay, an arm of the Gulf of Mexico that is about 15 miles long in the north-south direction and 6 miles wide.

 The St. Joe Company opened a large paper mill in 1938 and the town prospered with good jobs in the mill and surrounding forests.

 Tourists, however, usually sped through the town to get away from the stinky paper mill smell.

 The mill closed in 1999 and along with it went most of the area's good paying jobs.
 Unemployment soared to 20%.
 The town lost half its population.

-The good news is that tourists rediscovered Port St Joe and started coming to stay again on their weekends and vacations and to build vacation homes and permanent residences.
+The good news is that tourists rediscovered Port St. Joe and started coming to stay again on their weekends and vacations, finding it a great place to build vacation homes and permanent residences.

 The Forgotten Coast is a name created by local chambers of commerce after the paper mill closed to describe this area of the Gulf coast and generate some enthusiasm for tourism.

 Most of the peninsula is taken up by the nine mile long St. Joseph Peninsula State Park with some of the finest beaches in the world.

 The bay has a narrow opening to the Gulf on its north end and is connected to the mainland on the south through Cape San Blas.

-These physical advantages made Port St Joe an important early port in this part of the state, and the port still has an active operation.
+These physical advantages made Port St. Joe an important early port in this part of the state, and the port still has an active operation.

-Modern Port St Joe has nice marinas, motels and inns, many restaurants and shops, and is emerging as a laid back tourist destination.
+Modern Port St. Joe has nice marinas, motels and inns, many restaurants and shops, and is emerging as a laid back tourist destination.

 Local governments have so far done a good job of preventing the proliferation of high rise hotel and condos that soar above the not so forgotten coast to the west.